-The Transport Functions view is shown by clicking the Example 1 button.
-It displays the Loaded Media pane and the Transport Functions pane.
+The Transport Functions view is shown by clicking the Loaded Media pane and the Transport Functions pane.

 The first screenshot shows the Transport Functions view without Video Display, the second one is the Transport Functions view with Video Display:

 By default, the Control Panel opens with this view if no specific layout is applied.